MissouriMRDT/ArmBoard_Software/RoveJointControl/README.md

 * `VNH5019` VNH5019 H-bridge IC

 ### Feedback Devices
-Feedback devices are used to help determine where the arm is and what steps need to be taken.
-Used by the `IOAlgorithm` class to perform looping.
+Feedback devices are used to help determine sensory information about the joints.
+For example, some are used by the `IOAlgorithm` class to perform looping.
 * `Ma3Encoder12b` MA3 magnetic encoder, 12 bit pwm version.
 Communicates via PWM, 12-bit resolution of degrees over 360 degrees.

 ## Examples